asierra/Metagrafica/mg.1.md

 # DESCRIPTION

 MetaGrafica **mg** is a descriptive language to create 2D vector graphics of publication quality as Encapsulated PostScript.
 Being vectorial, the basic element is not a pixel but a *point*, defined by a pair of coordinates x, y.
-A series of points generates a *path*, with which we can build polygons, curves and text, which we call *graphics primitives*.
+A series of points creates a *path*, with which we can build polygons, curves and text, which we call *graphics primitives*.
 You can assign atributes to the primitives, like color and line width, and also geometric transformations, like rotations and scale.
 With a set of primitives you can build higher level structures, which are also controlled with linear transformations.

-The output area is defined in cms and is by default 10x10 but you can change it using the directive $D.
+The output area is defined in centimeters and is by default 10x10 but you can change it using the directive $D.
 The _object space_ is the reference system defined by the user with the command WW, being 0 to 1 in both horizontal and vertical directions the default.
 If you want to change the defaults, you must use both $D and WW at the begining of the program.

 ## Graphics primitives

 Every primitive is defined by its name, which usually is a short mnemonic, followed by numeric arguments.
-In the following list we describe them with name, brief explanation and syntaxis.
+In the following list we describe them with name, syntaxis and abrief explanation.
 A path is defined by a series of points separated by blank spaces and ending with a closing }.
+A typographic point is 1/72 inch.

 `PL path`
 :  Polyline.
 Join all points of the path with straight lines.